-In Bahrain, Arab Bank organised a beach clean-up campaign Arab Bank also launched a project to implement a coloured in coordination with the Muharraq Municipality.
-This initiative waste container system to enhance waste management services. aims to spread environmental awareness and promote the preservation of the natural environment in the Kingdom of This project is a key step in promoting proper waste separation and encouraging recycling.
-It contributes to reducing pollution Bahrain.
-Arab Bank also supported the national afforestation in recyclable materials and converting them into fertiliser; thus campaign (Forever Green) within the national afforestation enhancing the efficiency of these processes.
-The use of coloured strategy in cooperation with The National Initiative for containers also raises environmental awareness and encourages Agricultural Development (NIAD). employees and customers to adopt responsible waste disposal habits and actively participate in protecting the environment.
+Arab Bank also launched a project to implement a coloured waste container system to enhance waste management services.
+This project is a key step in promoting proper waste separation and encouraging recycling.
+It contributes to reducing pollution in recyclable materials and converting them into fertiliser; thus enhancing the efficiency of these processes.
+The use of coloured containers also raises environmental awareness and encourages employees and customers to adopt responsible waste disposal habits and actively participate in protecting the environment.